pbrodhead/hackTCNJ2018/README.md

 # hackTCNJ2018
 code for hackTCNJ 2018 project

 NOTE: The UI was not completed before the submission deadline.
-The entire program works when compiling budgetMaker.java and /in/In.java in the /be directory
+The entire program works by running the following code in terminal from this directory:

+javac /be/budgetMaker.java /be/in/In.java
+java be.budgetMaker

 budgeting software project